arkonger/python-oklch/README.md

 ## Current Features:
 - Create and use color objects in RGB, Hex, or OKLCH with the ability to easily convert between them.
-- Find information about the shape of the OKLCH color space for a given hue such as the hue's cusp (point of maximum saturation), the maximum chroma for a given pair of hue and lightness, or the lightness extrema for a given pair of hue and chroma.
+- Find information about the shape of the OKLCH color space for a given hue such as the hue's cusp (point of maximum saturation), the maximum chroma for a given lightness, or the lightness extrema for a given chroma.
 - Use that shape information to perform relative operations on a color, such as lerping between its current and maximum possible chroma.
-- Interpolate between colors to produce generally perceptually-smooth gradients.
+- Interpolate between colors to produce more perceptually-smooth gradients.

 ## Todo:
 - [x] ~~Create documentation~~